AndersDeath/diary2/000-current.md

 # 20 August - Sunday - Yerevan - 325 day of immigration

 Today I feel much better.
+It was just poisoning, not more.